lohithram/Glencore-dictionary-app/README.md

 # Note:
 #### 1. I have used redux-form for user input capture and validation.
 Dictionary creation and management is handled by the DictionaryView component.
 ####  2. I have created 1 test class for each type.
-For example one for View component, action creator, reducer to demonstrate how to Unit test each type of them.
+For example one for View component, Action creator, Reducer and Form validation to demonstrate how to Unit test each type of them.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).